alanb128/ultimate-noise-box/README.md

 - [Rotary encoder](https://www.adafruit.com/product/377) (why not get a nice [knob](https://www.adafruit.com/product/2055) too?)
 - [I2C Rotary Encoder Breakout](https://www.adafruit.com/product/4991)

 ### Assembly

-Attach the audio bonnet to the Pi.
 Wire the switches into the audio bonnet following the schematic below.
 You can solder directly into the pads on the bonnet, which show the GPIO number.

 ![Schematic](https://raw.githubusercontent.com/alanb128/ultimate-noise-box/main/images/schematic.png)